 - 1. From the Apps tab, select create.

-- 2. Enter the appliance name.
+- 2. Enter the appliance name and version.

-- 3. Choose Windows from the OS Distribution drop down menu.
+- 3. Choose Windows from the OS Distribution drop-down menu.

-- 4. Click create.

-- 5. From the Stack page, select the OS Profile.
-Each version has a Core or Full release.
+- 4. Select the Release and Architecture from the drop-down menus. - 5.
+Click create. - 6.
+From the Stack page, select the OS Profile from the drop-down list under Profile name.
 Click save.